From Table Mountain to the Sea: A Cape Town Journey

 Museums

 Zeitz Museum of Contemporary Art Africa– The architecture and green design of the building is outstanding, converted from what was once a grain silo on the waterfront.
-Most of the temporary exhibits consisted of short films which I did not particularly care for.
+Most of the temporary exhibitions consisted of short films which I did not particularly care for.
 Their permanent collection I found limited.
 Still a worthy visit to make.

 District Six Museum- Wow, if you love history this is a place to visit.
-District Six was once a vibrant section of the city, a community of freed slaves, artists, laborers, immigrants, and small businesses of mixed races, forcibility removed.
-All of it taken away by one of the worst racist displacement programs furthering the segregation of nonwhites.
+District Six was once a vibrant section of the city, a community of freed slaves, artists, laborers, immigrants, and small businesses of mixed race, forcibility removed.
+All of it taken away by one of the worst racist displacement program furthering the segregation of nonwhites.
 The museum is a chronology of what this district was like and the lost fight to stop it from being decimated.
 It requires you to read a bit to learn about the atrocities of displacement in turning this neighborhood into an only-white community and what was gained and lost.
 Yet, the fight is not over.

 Robben Island Museum and Gateway to Nelson Mandela Prison Tour—Frankly, I would not call this site a museum as it so poorly equipped and disorganized.
 I was very disappointed with the few exhibits about Nelson Mandela’s life work.
-The gateway building offered a chronology of posters describing the history, and that is pretty much it.
+The gateway building offered a chronology of posters describing the history, and that, is pretty much it.
 The ferry ride takes about an hour and once you are there, it becomes even more disappointing.
 Usually, there is a former prisoner present to share his experience and answer questions.
 Unfortunately, you can barely hear or understand him.
 These tours consist of large crowds, yet the speakers do not have a microphone.
 There are hardly any exhibits and the ones available are awful.
 There are many families with children at these tours and there is nothing tailored for educating youngsters.
 Overall, it is a shameful way of honoring the life work of Nelson Mandela and the ANC movement where so many were incarcerated or died.

 South African Vineyards

 Definitely, a must do as it not only offers excellent wines to enjoy but the views of the area and the mountain range are exquisite.
 I attended a tasting tour with lunch from two well-known wineries, Stellenbosch and Franschhoek.
-Got to taste one of South Africa’s historic grapes– Pinotage.
+Got to taste one of South Africa historic grapes– Pinotage.
 I liked it enough to try it again.
 It’s lighter than the usual dry reds I tend to drink.
 The towns are quite lovely, although hardly racially diverse.
 Ideally, I would have preferred to spend an entire day in each of these two wine regions.

 African Drumming and Dinner Show